Cost of Living Comparison Between South Sudan and Egypt Cost of Living Comparison Between South Sudan and Egypt

 Which country has higher housing costs?

-Rent in South Sudan beats Egypt across the board, especially in major cities.
+Rent in South Sudan is consistently higher than in Egypt across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in Egypt or South Sudan?
+Is $1,000 a realistic budget in Egypt or in South Sudan?

-In Egypt, $1,000 covers most cities easily.
-In South Sudan, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Egypt, $1,000 covers most cities easily; in South Sudan it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to Egypt or South Sudan?
+Should I move to Egypt or to South Sudan?

 South Sudan vs other spots: cost of living compared